Understanding Moving Bodies + Efficient, Accessible Yoga Sequencing

 YIN + MELLOW YOGA TRAINING

-A weekend for experienced students and 200 hour certified yoga teachers who want to diversify their offerings and confidently offer quiet yoga.
+A program for experienced students and 200 hour certified yoga teachers who want to diversify their offerings and confidently offer quiet yoga.

 Yoga sheds light into the depth of our inextricable mind-body connection, so when we are willing to be still in our bodies, we better cultivate stillness for our minds.
 It’s a young yoga practice that draws on ancient wisdom, and this training honours both old and new knowledge so you can practice with greater clarity and purpose.